 Equine massage therapists should be familiar with horse anatomy and soft tissue physiology.
 Although there are no formal requirements for becoming an equine massage therapist, courses that teach these principles along with equine massage techniques may serve as helpful preparation for this career.
 Courses may be completed either at home or in person.
 In-person courses may last as little as five days, or as long as six weeks.
 Some courses may result in a certificate upon completion.

 The position of equine therapist falls under the category of animal care and service workers.
-The BLS reports an 11% increase in jobs for animal care and service workers during 2014 to 2024.
-As of May 2015, the BLS records a median annual salary of $33,450 for this group.
+The BLS reports a much faster than average increase of 16% in jobs for animal care and service workers during 2018 to 2028.
+As of May 2018, the BLS records a median annual salary of $33,450 for this group.

 Horseback Riding Instructor